-Security and Access Control
+Security and access control

 API Gateway supports various authentication mechanisms, including AWS Identity and Access Management (IAM), OAuth, and custom authorizers.
 This ensures that APIs are secure and accessible only to authorized users.

-Monitoring and Analytics
+Monitoring and analytics

 Developers can gain insights into API usage, performance, and error rates through integrated monitoring and analytics tools.
 This helps in finding and addressing issues proactively.

-Use Cases
+Use cases

 The following scenarios highlight the versatility of Amazon API Gateway and its integral role in supporting modern application architectures.

-Microservices Architecture
+Microservices architecture